javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 Depending on the condition `company == 'Netscape'`, either the first or the second part after `"?"` gets executed and shows the alert.

-We don't assign a result to a variable here, cause the `alert` doesn't return anything anyway, our purpose is only to execute it.
+We don't assign a result to a variable here, the idea is to execute different code depending on the condition.

 **It is not recommended to use the question mark operator in this way.**